 Estimation of the spatial and temporal distribution of diapycnal mixing in the oceans is a critical challenge for understanding the impacts of climate variability and change, and for improvement in ocean modeling capabilities for many applications.
-Recent sparse measurements indicate that ocean mixing is very heterogeneous, with key issues for global observations including the vertical extent of elevated mixing over rough topography, the causes of intermittent mixing beneath the surface mixed layer, and the interactions between internal waves and eddies (MacKinnon et al., 2009 CWP).
-The addition to Argo of finescale measurements of density and shear could improve the global estimation of mixing through parameterization of turbulent dissipation.
+Recent sparse measurements indicate that ocean mixing is very heterogeneous, with key issues for global observations including the vertical extent of elevated mixing over rough topography, the causes of intermittent mixing beneath the surface mixed layer, and the interactions between internal waves and eddies [17].
+The addition to Argo of fine-scale measurements of density and shear could improve the global estimation of mixing through parameterization of turbulent dissipation.
 The most straightforward extension is improved vertical resolution (1-2 m) in temperature and salinity profiles, made possible through bidirectional communication.
 Deeper floats (see 4.3 above) would provide more observations in the layers above rough topography, where mixing is enhanced.
-Finally, the addition of sensors to measure the vertical shear in horizontal velocity would be valuable, but would require a longer process to implement (section 4.9).
-The community recommendations for ocean mixing-related measurements in Argo are outlined by MacKinnon et al. (2009 CWP).
+Finally, the addition of sensors to measure the vertical shear in horizontal velocity would be valuable, but would require a longer process to implement (sect.
+4.9).
+The community recommendations for ocean mixing-related measurements in Argo are outlined in [17].